 Cleat positioning is an exception to this rule, and is a common cause of medial and lateral knee pain.
 Unless you're correcting a specific issue, your cleats should be set up straight.
 If they’re tilted inwards, your knee will be forced to follow the ankle and track inwards –and vice versa.

 There are many intricate alterations a professional bike fitter can make to find the optimum cleat position.
 But for a basic, neutral position, George says: “people try to do all sorts of clever things [with their cleats] – but really they should be under the ball of the foot – imagine standing on tip toes – they should be right there, that places the cleat directly below the ball of the foot so you shouldn’t have problems.”

-Other bike fit causes of knee pain
+Other bike fit causes of cycling knee pain

 Though saddle height, offset and cleat setup are all common culprits of knee pain, there are some other factors worth considering.
 Saddle discomfort - or a saddle sore - can cause a rider to sit off centre, again resulting in incorrect tracking as the pelvis shifts and gives the impression of a leg length discrepancy.
 Even overly low handlebars could be a cause - if the lower back becomes fatigued, changing the natural movement pattern.